leejoonli/code-every-day/log.md

 ## Thoughts

 Read more into Docker and created a beginner container following the tutorial.
 Will continue with finishing tutorial at a later time.

+# Day 123 (6/15/2022)

+## Docker and Codewars

+Read Docker documentation and did a codewars challenge today.
+The challenge was to prefix the string elements in a list with numbers.

+## Thoughts

+Did a basic for loop and added to the beginning of the string.
+Need to keep trying the one line return statements.